-1.6 Scientific data rights
+1.5 Scientific data rights

-Data or science rights to the targets or science in the field of view (FOV) of the instruments proposed by the PIs in response to the current AO of observing time proposals will be allocated to these PIs with the usual 1-year proprietary period, if their proposal is accepted by the TAC.
+Data or science rights to the targets or science in the field of view (FOV) of the instruments will be allocated to PIs of accepted proposals with 1-year proprietary period.

-If the PI is from a country other than the Russian Federation, the rest of the field will be made public.
-This way, the astronomical community at large is encouraged to analyse INTEGRAL data.
-This holds for normal proposals as well as ToO proposals.
-Since INTEGRAL has on-board coded mask instruments, it means that all these data are available to the public.
+If the PI is from a country other than the Russian Federation, the rest of the field will be made public immediately.
+Since INTEGRAL has on-board coded mask instruments, it means that all the data of the above programmes are available to the public.
 ISOC and ISDC will take measures to ensure that the approved 1-year proprietary nature of the data (or science) rights of the accepted observing time proposals are respected.
 Any non-observance of this rule will be notified by the Project Scientist (PS) to the TAC and to the journal involved.

-Accepted proposals where the PI is from the Russian Federation follow a similar kind of policy except that the rest of the field will be open only to all Russian Federation scientists currently working at Russian Federation scientific institutes.
-Access to these data for such scientists will be provided by the Russian Science Data Centre for INTEGRAL located at the Space Research Institute in Moscow.
-The data under these proposals from the Russian Federation will only be open to the public at large after the 1-year proprietary period has ended.
+Proposals where the PI is from the Russian Federation follow a similar kind of policy, except that the rest of the field will be made public only through the consolidated data programme.
+The Russian Federation scientists currently working at Russian Federation scientific institutes still have exceptional access to the near-real time data of the rest of the field.
+The near-real time data access for Russian Federation scientists will be provided by the Russian Science Data Centre for INTEGRAL located at the Space Research Institute in Moscow.